vindarel/common-lisp-course-in-videos/README.md

 ## Issues

-- sound: I got a new microphone for my last video, "Lisp syntax and evaluation model".
-The sound of the other videos isn't good enough.
-Fix it.
+- sound: my first videos have a meh sound.
+I quickly bought a new microphone (January, 2022) for the following ones, starting with "Lisp syntax and evaluation model".
+Now, the majority of the chapters have a good sound.
+I re-recorded 1 video already and I'll eventually fix the rest.

 ## Feedback